MichaelBelousov/nodelang/docs/design.md

 and place the orphan code as a comment above.

 The above solution is somewhat unaligned with achieving parity but more aligned with semantic intent.

+### Meanings and conventions in nodes

+- orphan nodes are vertically aligned comments
+- reroute nodes imply intermediate variables... this isn't always true
+- reused outputs imply an intermediate variable
+- groups are used as variable names